 Chess or not Chess?

-Some artifacts found by archaelogists have been claimed to be Chess pieces.
+Some artifacts found by archaeologists have been claimed to be Chess pieces.
 However it is difficult to accept when the found piece is isolated.
-Few different pieces, as the part of a set, contitutes the minimum to recognize a Chess set without any doubt.
+Few different pieces, as the part of a set, constitute the minimum to claim that is a Chess set without any doubt.

 Here are some famous finds.
 Several could have been Chess pieces, which would drastically change our view of the game history (such as the Dalverzin-Tepe pieces).
 Others are probably not Chess pieces at all (such as the Butrint one).

 Terracotta pieces excavated in Lothal, an harappan site in India.
-A complete set of terra-cotta gamesmen has been found.
-Lothal was destroyed around 1900 BC which will consitute a very early date if the intended game were Chess.
+A complete set of terracotta game pieces has been found.
+Lothal was destroyed around 1900 BC which will constitute a very early date if the intended game were Chess.

 Elephant and Bull (or Knight or Vizier ?), ivory , dated as early as 2nd c.
 AD, found at Dalverzin-Tepe, Southern Uzbekistan.
 Their use is unknown, some scholars think they can be game pieces.
 Institute of Scientific Art, Tashkent